HenryXi/use-wheel/apache-common-lang3/etc/Apache commons stopwatch example.md

 # Apache commons stopwatch example
 The class `StopWatch` class which in `apache-common-lang` package is a good tool for timing.
 It provides some useful method to measured running time of program.
-Most of methods of `StopWatch` is easy to understand.
+Most of these methods of `StopWatch` are easy to understand.
 Only one method: `split()` need us try to understand.

 `split()` method will save current time for you.
 If you call `getSplitTime()` it will return the time